cyfyifanchen/cyfyifanchen/README.md

 The name is Elliot, Elliot Chen.

+- 😏️ The specialty is Voice AI, nothing is cooler than bridging the gap between people and LLMs through interaction we're gifted with.

 - 🤔 The language is CSS, it's easy to write, it's impossible to read, don't ask why.

-- 🤨 The editor is Vim, often spend too much time on hjkl and forget other commands.
+- 🤨 The editor is Vim, often spend too much time on HJKL and forget other commands.

 - 😑 The city is Shanghai, it has the most coffee shops, but very few places sell bagels.

-- 🤩 The food is burger, I wanted to go with pizza, but burger comes with fries.
+- 🤩 The food is pizza, one day I am gonna be a pizza maker, Papa Eli!

 - 🇨🇳 The music is Jay Chou, believe it or not, mandarin pop is dope as hell.